AVZ Minerals

 The Manono Dispute

-AVZ Minerals' protracted dispute over the Manono lithium project represents one of the most significant investment disputes in DRC mining history.
-The Australian company's discovery and development of what may be the world's largest hard-rock lithium deposit has been complicated by competing ownership claims, regulatory challenges, and allegations of corruption that have prevented the project from reaching production.
+AVZ Minerals' protracted dispute over the Manono lithium project represents a significant investment dispute in DRC mining.
+The Australian company's discovery and development of a large hard-rock lithium deposit has been complicated by competing ownership claims, regulatory challenges, and allegations of corruption that have prevented the project from reaching production.

 The dispute involves multiple parties including AVZ, its former partner Dathomir, Chinese company Zijin Mining, Gécamines, and the DRC government.
 International arbitration proceedings and DRC court actions have produced conflicting rulings.
 The case illustrates the governance challenges that major mineral discoveries can create in jurisdictions where institutional capacity for managing competing claims is limited and where the stakes — potentially billions of dollars in lithium resources — invite political intervention.